Female genital eczema

 Sperm fluid (semen) can make irritant eczema worse; however, a true allergic reaction to sperm or sperm fluid, which in its severest form can cause an anaphylactic reaction, is exceptionally rare.

 Most condoms, diaphragms and caps are made from latex rubber and generally do not cause problems for people with eczema.
 However, some people have an allergy to latex or other rubber ingredients and they should therefore use products made from material such as polyurethane or silicone.

 Spermicides can also irritate the skin.
-If this is a problem or concern, discuss with your pharmacist, doctor, or staff at your family planning clinic.
+If this is a problem or concern, discuss it with your pharmacist, doctor, or staff at your family planning clinic.

-Genital eczema can be treated and controlled, but as with all types of eczema it is often a long-term condition with no cure.
+Genital eczema can be treated and controlled, but as with all types of eczema, it is often a long-term condition with no cure.
 It is important that you use the products prescribed by your doctor or dermatologist, and attend appointments in order for the condition to be monitored and treatments changed if necessary.

 To obtain the information on this page in a PDF format, please download our Female genital eczema factsheet, below.